-The Automotive Technology program career path is a multi-craft technical training program that begins with the basics of Industrial Maintenance and continues to prepare the students for a career maintaining the automation and robotics of modern industry through training in AC and DC theory to hydraulic and pneumatic equipment.
-Students will also learn to program the Allen Bradley SLC-500, Micrologix 5000 PLC's, Fanus, Motoman, and ABB robots.
+The Automotive Technology program career path is a multi-craft technical training program that begins with the basics of Industrial Maintenance and continues to prepare the students for a career maintaining the automated equipment and robotics of modern industry, with training ranging from AC and DC theory to hydraulic and pneumatic machines.
+Students will also learn to program the Allen Bradley SLC-500 and Logix5000 PLC's, Fanue, Motoman, and ABB robots.
 An AUT graduate is prepared to work within several industries.